 Ginger Bath: You can use either fresh grated ginger or ginger powder.
 Add ½ a cup of freshly grated ginger or a rounded teaspoon of ginger powder in hot or warm water and soak for 15-20 minutes.
 Please remember that the ginger bath will make you sweat profusely for at least an hour afterwards, so wear a bathrobe or sweat clothes.

 Make sure you drink plenty of water after the bath.
-If you have sensitive skin or are allergy-prone, test ginger on your skin for irritation before the bath.
+If you have sensitive skin or are allergy-prone, test ginger on a small patch of your skin for irritation before the bath.

 Note: The longer the ginger soaks in the water, the sharper the taste becomes.

-Ginger and Garlic Paste Recipe: Peel and chop 4 ounces of garlic and 4 ounces of fresh ginger root; mix ingredients in a blender; transfer to a jar and add one teaspoon of olive oil; refrigerate.
-Use a spoonful of this delicious blend as a base for flavouring your recipes.
+Ginger and Garlic Paste Recipe: Peel and chop 4 ounces of garlic and 4 ounces of fresh ginger root.
+Mix ingredients in a blender, transfer to a jar, add one teaspoon of olive oil and refrigerate or freeze.
+Use a spoonful of this delicious blend as a base to add delicious flavouring your recipes.

 Main Health-Enhancing Benefits of Ginger